ltgcgo/ponytrails/app-install/README.md

 PonyTrails has two major versions: **GNOME Shell version** and **KDE Plasma version**.

+Note than not all apps listed are going to be made into final stage.
+Some apps will be removed to decrease image size.

 ## Universal
 Packages in this section will be present on both versions.